Which Classes of Structures Are Both Pseudo-elementary and Definable by an Infinitary Sentence?: Notation and Definitions

 In Example \ref{ex:pc'} we give a class which is $\PC'$ but not $\PC$.

-The proof of the first point in \cite{Hodges08} is not obvious and quite interesting.
+The proof of the first point in \cite{Hodges93} is not obvious and quite interesting.
 For the second, essentially the only reason that $\PC$ and $\PC'$ are different is that the model might be finite; if a model is infinite, one could just have the elements of the model ``wear two hats'', on the one hand being the domain of the expansion of the original model, and on the other hand playing the role of the elements of the new sort $P$.
-In our proofs below, we want to add on a model of arithmetic to a given structure; if the structure was finite, then as every model of arithmetic is infinite, we must add new elements.
-This is why it is $\PC'$ and not $\PC$ that appears in, for example, Theorem \ref{thm:comp}.